simone-zennaro/serverless-workshop-1/readme.md

 [![Serverless Barcelona Meetup](images/serverless-barcelona-meetup-logo.png)](https://www.meetup.com/it-IT/Serverless-Barcelona/)

 This PoC is part of the Serverless Workshop organized by the [Serverless Barcelona Meetup][meetup].
-It's implemented with the [Serverless Framework][serverless] and not intended for production environments and the purpose of this workshop is to explain how to deploy a typical use case adopting the serverless services that AWS offers.
+It is implemented with the [Serverless Framework][serverless] and not meant for production environments.
+The purpose of this workshop is to explain how to deploy a typical use case adopting the serverless services that AWS offers.

-# What it contains
+# What contains?

-  - A serverless stack deployable in a AWS account
+  - A serverless stack deployable in an AWS account.
-  - A Bitbucket pipeline to deploy the stack
+  - A Bitbucket pipeline to deploy the stack.
+  - A Dockerfile used by the Bitbucket pipeline.
+  - The website code.

 # Stack details